Nivaturimika/Katerina-Engine/docs/extensions.md

 - `crisis_attacker = { ... }`: Scopes into the primary attacker of a crisis
 - `crisis_defender = { ... }`: Scopes into the primary defender of a crisis
 - `is_overseas_culture = yes/no`: Checks if the pop in scope pertains to a culture that is overseas.
+- `is_banned_from = THIS/FROM/TAG`: Checks if the embassy of the country on scope is banned on the given country.

 ### FROM bounce
 FROM bouncing is a technique where before, modders would do: